-How To Use Creole Red Bean Seasoning
+How To Use Red Bean Flavor Infusion

 Maybe you’re a seasoned cook with a little too much on your plate right now.
 Or you’re new-ish to New Orleans classics and need some gentle guidance.
 Either way, there’s a time and a place for simpler (yet still delicious) red beans and rice.
-And it calls for Camellia Creole Red Bean Seasoning — a tried-and-true blend of authentic Creole spices and vegetables you can use to season a pot of Camellia Red Kidney Beans to perfection.
+And it calls for Camellia Red Bean Flavor Infusion — a tried-and-true blend of authentic Creole spices and vegetables you can use to season a pot of Camellia Red Kidney Beans to perfection.

-There’s a three-step recipe right on the box; all you do is add a 1-lb. bag of Camellia Red Kidney Beans, water, the Creole Red Bean Seasoning, and simmer on the stove.
+There’s a three-step recipe right on the box; all you do is add a 1-lb. bag of Camellia Red Kidney Beans, water, the Red Bean Flavor Infusion, and simmer on the stove.
 It’s worth noting that the recipe is so versatile, you can add smoked sausage, andouille sausage, or ham when you add the seasoning — or, keep it vegan.
 And if you like extra veggie flavor, feel free to sauté and add the trinity, as well.
 The point is that the recipe can be very straight-ahead and simple — just the beans, the seasoning, and water — or, you can add whatever else you like to achieve your perfect pot of red beans.

 For creamy, tasty homemade red beans: